killjoygoose/imdb-sentiment-analysis/README.md

 # Setup

-Set the `MLFLOW_ARTIFACT_ROOT`=file://</home/path/imdb-sentiment-analysis/mlruns> to point to the absolute path of mlruns.
+Set the `MLFLOW_ARTIFACT_ROOT`=file://</home/path/imdb-sentiment-analysis/mlruns> in the `.env` file to point to the absolute path of mlruns.
 Unfortunately there is a bug in mlflow, which prevents any other format, when running locally.
+Do this only if you want to check out the stored experiments via the mlflow ui (you mere need to run `docker compose up` and to http://localhost:5000/).

 To set up the project you have to have a python version of ^3.11.
 If you don't you best install `pyenv` with the following
 commands: